Happy Anniversary to us!

 14. Try something new in the bedroom 😉

-If you want to spice things up in the bedroom but you’re not really sure how, check out the Ultimate Intimacy App.
+If you want to spice things up in the bedroom but you’re not really sure how, check out the Intimately Us App.
 It’s a clean, Christian-friendly app that helps you improve your sexual and emotional connection.
-Or pick up a book like Sheet Music that has super practical tips to help you learn more about each other.
+Or pick up a book like 31 Days to Great Sex that has super practical tips to help you learn more about each other.
 Laugh, blush, and grow your marriage!

 15. Learn together.